martinbrose/docker-openwrt-sdk/README.md

 [![License: MIT](http://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/hnw/docker-openwrt-sdk/blob/master/LICENSE)

 This is a docker container for the [OpenWRT](https://openwrt.org/) / [LEDE](https://www.lede-project.org/) SDK.
+This is a docker container for the [OpenWRT](https://openwrt.org/) SDK.

 If a docker image is not already available for the target system, change the Dockerfile 'Dockerfile.18.06.2-lantiq-xrx200' in ./Make_docker_images to point to the SDK of the target system.
 Make sure to rename the Dockerfile.